iGBAEmu/EclipseIssues/README.md

 - **Close Prematurely** If you are closing an issue, you are agreeing that it is no longer needed (example: a bug fix was implemented).
 If you are closing it, please say why.

 - **Report Vulnerabilities with GitHub** If you have a possible security flaw, contact a member of the Eclipse team directly, such as @HeyItsShuga or @1GamerDev on Twitter.
 We don't want anyone abusing a vulnerability before it's fixed!

+## Debugging

+Eclipse has a built-in debugger as of version 1.0.9.
+To make it visible, go to Settings and tap on the navbar (with the word "Settings") five (5) times to enable Debug Mode.
+Go into the debugger menu, and various options would be available (such as the ability to create an issue with all important information pre-attached, the states of various settings, and some buttons to force Eclipse to run certain tasks.